javascript-tutorial/en.javascript.info/2-ui/1-document/11-modifying-document/article.md

   - `"afterend"` -- insert `html` right after `elem`.

   Also there are similar methods `elem.insertAdjacentText` and `elem.insertAdjacentElement`, they  insert text strings and elements, but they are rarely used.

+- To append HTML to the page before it has finished loading:
+  - `document.write(html)`

+  After the page is loaded such call erases the document.
+Mostly seen in old scripts.